sonic-net/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 }
 ```
 ### 3.4 Supported topology
-The test supports t0 and t1 topologies, do not support dualtor topologies.
+The test should support t0 and t1 topologies.

 ## 4. Test cases